TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 ### Get Your Data

 If all goes well you should also be receiving messages from your device in the Messages component on the device page.
-The payload you see here is the the byte representation off the `Hello world!` we are sending with from the device.
+The payload you see here is the the byte representation of the `Hello world!` string we are sending from the device.

 ![Hello world payloads](./media/messages-hello-world.png)

 Using the payload like this is can be tricky: usually the raw bytes are of no interest to an application using messages from a device.
 That's why The Things Network introduces the concept of *payload functions*.
 More on that later, first let us send some actual data!

 #### Embracing Bytes

-Sending ASCII strings like `Hello world!` over the LORA is wasteful and is considered a bad practice.
+Sending strings over LoRa is often a bad practice, as a high number of bytes increases payload size and therefore requires more power and uses more precious airtime.
 Instead, prefer to send bytes that encode your data in a compact way.
-For instance, if we have a temperature reading, that is a `float`, depending on the precision we need we could encode the integer and fractial parts as bytes in a two-byte payload.
+For instance, if we have a temperature reading, that is a `float`, depending on the precision we need we could encode the integer and fractal parts as bytes in a two-byte payload.
 Like so:

 ```
-// we measured this!
-float temperature = 21.5;
+float temperature = 21.5; // This is a analog reading

-int data = (int)(temperature * 100); // 2150
+int data = (int)(temperature * 100); // Get rid of fraction (data == 2150)
 byte buf[2];
-buf[0] = (data >> 8) & 0xff;
+buf[0] = highByte(data);
-buf[1] = data & 0xff;
+buf[1] = lowByte(data);

 ttu.sendBytes(buf, 2);
 ```

-Set up the above loop in your Arduino and click **Sketch** > **Verfiy/Compile** and **Sketch** > **Upload** again.
-This will make the UNO send bytes representing our temperature value `21.5`.
+Set up the above loop in your Arduino and click **Sketch** > **Verify/Compile** and **Sketch** > **Upload** again.
+This will make the device send bytes representing our temperature value `21.5`.

 If you now have a look at the device page on the Dashboard you'll see your data coming in.
-The payload should read `08 66` (the byte representation of `21.5`).
+The payload should read `08 66` (the byte representation of `2150`).

+*Note: how you encode your payload depends on the sensor values and the use case of your application.

+When sending booleans, try combining them in one byte by setting bits, and use a bitmask to get the individual booleans.
+When sending floating point values whose decimals you need, multiply by a value and cast to `int` (in the example above we keep two decimals).
+Most numeric sensor values fit in one, two or three bytes, including luminance, temperature, ranges, sound levels and GPS coordinates.

+Only send strings when the text is really variable, e.g. user input.
+For status messages, consider using numeric status codes.*

 #### Unpacking The Bytes

 To make working with byte payloads easier, The Things Network allows you to register payload functions for each application.
 The payload functions are three functions: the *decoder*, the *converter* and the *validator*.

 Here, we will only be using the *decoder* to unpack the bytes your device is sending into messages that are meaningful to our application.
+Use the optional *converter* function to convert units (e.g. voltage to Fahrenheit) and the *validator* function to check whether the payload is valid (e.g. invalidate outliers).

 To set up the payload functions, go back to the Application view and click the **edit** button in the Application Info component.
 This will bring you to the